skyzo-sa/ePortfolio/README.md

 - <a href="https://github.com/Skyzo-hub/Building-and-configuring-a-Firewall-in-Linux/tree/main">Building and configuring a Firewall in Linux</a>
 - <a href="https://github.com/Skyzo-hub/Setup-and-secure-a-Web-Server/tree/main">Setting up and securing a Web Server</a>
 - <a href="https://github.com/Skyzo-hub/Network-Scanning-and-Mapping-with-Nmap/tree/main">Network Scanning and Mapping with Nmap</a>
-- Password Cracking with John the Ripper
+- <a href="https://github.com/Skyzo-hub/Password-Cracking-with-John-the-Ripper/tree/main">Password Cracking with John the Ripper</a>
 - Implementing (IAM) policies in Azure
 - Building a Virtual Private Cloud (VPC)
 - Configuring Cloud Security Monitoring and Logging